MakC-Ukr/FethBet-betting/OUTLOOK.md

 3. For frontend's basic services we might use thirdweb.
 After all, why reinvent the wheel every time.
 BE more efficient.

+4. Data for upcoming matches will be loaded inside the BetPageTable component and used only there.
+From there the user will see the button to place a bet on a specific match.
+And then a new page will open with more details of the match.
+The data loaded inside the tabel will probably not be used by any component to we will store it in the Table's state only.
+Also, when a user will place a bet, we will have to store a user's placed bets with us on our server in order be more efficient in loaidn it later.